 Before: Communication between engineering, PMs, and design has been fragmented in its best moments.
 Decisions and clarifying questions are buried in JIRA comments and Slack threads.
 Moving work forward is start-and-stop for all involved.

 Now: When design and eng need to work together, there’s no confusion about where to ask questions — ask directly on the Artboard.
 Every conversation and decision among design, PMs, and engineers is captured in Abstract’s comments and annotations.
 Never ask, “How did we get here?” again.

 Before: Once again, you gather in a conference room.
 This week's designer walks the team through the deck they spent the last two days tidying up for this presentation.
 Everyone nods and murmurs.
 You all go back to your desks, where the thought creeps in, "Wait, are we moving forward with those designs?"

 After: Request a review from key stakeholders, including designated project reviewers.
 When everyone gives you the thumbs up, you can merge your branch.
-Once your branch is merged to master, everyone knows it’s the latest.
+Once your branch is merged to Main, everyone knows it’s the latest.

 “Designing the design function” during COVID-19

 We recently interviewed design leaders on how they design the design function at their companies to provide the most value to designers and business leaders alike.
 During the COVID-19 crisis, design leaders have the opportunity to take what Alen Faljic calls “designing the design function” to the next level.
 A lot of people are posting Band-aid solutions to “get through” this unfortunate working-from-home situation.
 In reality, we may be here for awhile.
 And, we have the opportunity to lean on each other’s wisdom about remote work to collectively transform the design function.

 Times like this will forever change how your team works together, even when (or if) you go back to an office.